marcinofulus/iCSEbook1/iCSE4school_en/source/iCSE4s_MAT_z07v2_EN_KJ_Math_of_RSA_cipher.rst

 RSA asymmetric cipher.
 ======================

-Introduction.
-^^^^^^^^^^^^^
+About this lesson plan
+^^^^^^^^^^^^^^^^^^^^^^

+This is a lesson plan for indented for realization during  2h lesson activities.

-*This project is the result of activities at The Stefan Batory High School in Chorzów*
+It has been developed during work in iCSE4school project based on lesson carried out in 2015-2017 at  The Stefan Batory High School in Chorzów.

-In each of the program's window you can change the numbers, text, variables, or the code.

-You do not have to worry if the program stops working, because after its refreshing it returns to the initial settings.

-Often next code results from the previous one, so the exercises (algorithms) should be run in their order.
+It was prepared by  Krzysztof Jarczewski based on his lesson.

+.. only:: html

+   .. admonition::  Attention!

+      In each of the "code" cells you can change any number, text or instruction.
+In order to  return to the original version  refresh the webpage.
+Sometimes the next code depends on variables defined from the previous one, so one has to execute cells in order of apperance.

 Definition of congruence relation.